ProgressNS/sidekick-docs/getting-started/create-app.md

 slug: gs-create-app
 ---

-# Chapter 1 - Create and Configure Apps
+# Chapter 1 - Create and Configure Your App

 In this chapter you are going to learn how to create and configure a new {{ side.ns }} app in {{ site.sk }}.